-Certain characteristics of the trust student loans will vary from the characteristics of the trust student loans described in this prospectus supplement due to payments received over time and the addition of additional trust student loans.
+Certain characteristics of the trust student loans will vary from the characteristics of the trust student loans described in this prospectus supplement due to payments received over time.
 Distribution by loan type and weighted average interest rates may vary as a result of variations in the effective rates of interest applicable to the trust student loans after each transfer of additional student loans to the trust and the remaining terms of the deferral and forbearance periods.